mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 build a simple widget for TangoJS.

 **Widget structure.**
-One may start with an empty html file and populate it with contents shown at [@Lst:B-html-blank].
+One may start with an empty HTML file and populate it with the contents shown on [@Lst:B-html-blank].
 It is a standard HTML file with two elements, `template` and `script`.
 The `template` element is part of *HTML Templates* standard and allows for defining reusable HTML blocks.
-This will become the view of the widget.
-The `script` element will contain the widgets logic.
-It is wrapped in IIFE and the `window`, `document` and `tangojs` global variables are injected.
+This template is the widget's view, which will be rendered on the webpage.
+The `script` element will contain the widget's logic.
+It is wrapped in an IIFE and the `window`, `document` and `tangojs` global variables are injected into this function.

 ```{#lst:B-html-blank .html .numberLines}
 <!DOCTYPE html>